 Once the lookup table values have been programmed, this correction is invoked by writing a "1" to bit 5 of user register 2.
-Note that humidity measurements should not be performed when this bit is set.
+Note that humidity measurements should not be performed when this bit is set and the Si7013 must also be power cycled after writing the coefficients before they can take effect.